pkopparla/ContainerizeSatimagePreview/README.md

-### Simple Image Preview Thumbnail with Dockerization
+## Simple Image Preview Thumbnail with Dockerization

 This is a small program that uses GDAL functions to create JPEG preview of a Landsat-8 scene.
-A test scene is provided in the `download` directory.
+A test scene is provided in the `newmessage.json` file.
 It is containerized using a base OSGEO/GDAL image.

 To create the Docker image, do